ricardoquesada/bluepad32/docs/supported_gamepads.md

 - Default mode.
 No need to press anything special to enter this mode.
 - Use Wii Remote in [horiontal position][wii_sideways].
-- DPAD for regular movements.
+- D-pad for regular movements.
 - Button "1" for fire.
 - Button "2" for jump.